raghav-grover/use-fetcher/README.md

 The `options` doesn't need to be passed necessarily, a merge is performed with what is passed and the default values.

+## Acknowledgements
+  - Hat tip to anyone who uses and contributes to the code....
+  - React Hooks Docs